Finder makes money from featured partners, but editorial opinions are our own.

 • Watch out for guaranteed approval.
 Responsible lenders do not guarantee approval.
 They will first evaluate a borrower’s ability to make loan repayments before approving.

 • Do not be pressured into signing.
-Avoid lenders that aren’t clear about the terms of your loan and are pressuring you to sign a contract.
+Avoid lenders that aren’t clear about loan terms and pressure you to sign a contract.
+Learn more about your personal loan rights here.

-How to increase your chances of getting a $3,000 loan with bad credit
+How to increase your chance of getting a $3,000 loan with bad credit

 • Check the eligibility criteria first.
 Lenders have specific requirements you need to meet, such as minimum credit score and minimum income.

 • Order a copy of your credit report.
-Your credit report is the only true record of your financial history and what lenders will use to judge your creditworthiness.
-You can order a free copy from each of the major credit bureaus (Equifax and TransUnion) once a year.
-You can correct any errors using this report.
+Your credit report shows your financial history, and lenders use it to judge your creditworthiness.
+You can order a free copy from Canada’s major credit bureaus (Equifax and TransUnion) once a year.
+Be sure to correct any errors.

 • Get a cosigner.
-A cosigner with a strong credit score can strengthen your loan application because they would be signing up to cover your loan payments should you default on them.
-But before they sign, they should understand what they’re committing to.
+A cosigner with a strong credit score can strengthen your loan application, because they would cover your loan payments should you default.
+But they should understand what they’re committing to before signing.

 What are my $3,000 loan options if I have good credit?

 If you have a good credit score of 660 or higher, you have many options to take out a $3,000 personal loan.
-Compare multiple offers from banks, credit unions and online lenders so you can find the lowest rate for your loan.
-Before applying, see if you’ll be able to borrow just $3,000, because some financial institutions have minimum loan amounts over $3,000.
+Compare multiple offers from banks, credit unions and online lenders to find the lowest rate.
+Before applying, check if you can borrow only $3,000, because some financial institutions have minimum loan amounts over $3,000.

 Another way to compare your options is through an online broker like Loans Canada or LoanConnect.
-With an online broker, you fill out one application and get matched with lenders that want your business.
+With an online broker, you fill out a single application and get matched with suitable lenders.

 Where to apply for a $3,000 loan